w3f/General-Grants-Program/grants/speculative/load_balanced_endpoints.md

 ## **Project Description**

-This project focuses on building a common set of infrastructure as code modules used to deploy autoscaling sentry layers and public nodes for DoS protection and load balanced endpoints.
-The project aims to integrate into the existing polkadot-secure-validator architecture and serve as drop in replacements for the single node / multi-provider public node deployments with secure tunnels to the validator node on a private network.
-Code will use the existing DevOps patterns already adopted by the Web3 Foundation and extend them with additional e2e testing, automation, and benchmarking.
-The proposal will lay the ground work for more advanced load balanced API endpoints and caching solutions by proving out simpler patterns for serving archival requests.
+This project focuses on building a set of load balanced endpoints for the Polkadot and Substrate chains.
+Specifically, we will be building a common set of reusable modules that can be deployed on each cloud provider.
+Development will initially focus on a VM based architecture for building autoscaling archival nodes but will transition to a cloud native Kubernetes based deployment with intelligent routing and caching layers.
+We will then build templates whereby microservices can be developed by Insight data engineering fellows in a repeatable manner.
+The project will give users easy to use deployments for hosting their own full nodes and evolve into a managed API service.
+Code will use existing DevOps patterns already adopted by the Web3 Foundation and extend them with additional e2e testing, automation, and benchmarking.

 ## **Team members**

-- Lead Engineer: Rob Cannon
+- Engineers: Richard Mah, Rob Cannon
 - Principal Investigator: Mitchell Krawiec-Thayer, Ph.D.

 ## **Team Website**